Sky-River-ai/LangGraph-SQL-Agent/README.md

 This graph structure allows for flexibility in handling different scenarios:

 It can generate and execute a SQL query, then interpret the results all in one pass.
-It can also handle cases where multiple SQL queries might be needed (e.g., if the first query doesn't fully answer the user's question).
+It can also handle cases where multiple SQL queries might be needed (e.g if the first query doesn't fully answer the user's question).

 The "should_continue" node acts as a control flow mechanism, ensuring that the graph can adapt to different query types and results.
 This makes our SQL agent more robust and capable of handling a variety of user queries.